 Our small classrooms and climate and core competency assessments and our individualized curriculum are all designed to reach and understand every child and to empower them to find her/his voice.
 Helping every child find a strong anchor in his/her own personal value system is one of our key objectives.

 As an institution that offers purposeful education, we value and embrace the goals of project based learning (PBL).
 While we do not require that every learning experience include a project (individual or group), we do periodically monitor a child’s understanding of the relevance of their work and its real world connections.
 We want projects with multiple children to offer the right scaffolding and meaning to each child’s learning and to not become a crutch.
 In other words, in the case of group projects, assessment of individual learning is also a key objective even though such assessment can sometimes be a challenge.

 At Sankalpa, we strongly believe that education is most effective when a child is ready and eager.
-So, while there may occasionally be a modest amount (not to exceed about 10 minutes per grade level per day) of homework (either to help the child gain mastery or to allow the child time to explore further), we would like to make sure that the heavy lifting is always done at school.
+So, while there will occasionally be a modest amount (not to exceed about 10 minutes per grade level per day) of homework (either to help the child gain mastery or to allow the child time to explore further), we would like to make sure that the heavy lifting is always done at school.
 Homework that is assigned would be relevant and consistent with the child's ILP (i.e. just behind the learning edges) and not unrelated busy work.
-This reinforcement is to help the child stay passionate and interested in further exploration or reinforcement of a subject.
+This reinforcement is to help the child stay passionate and interested in further exploration of a subject.